cholsten/EHR-Appointment-Analysis/README.md

 ## Steps

-- Generated a mock dataset using Python in Google Colab
+- Generated a synthetic dataset using Python in Google Colab
 - Integrated tables using MySQL Workbench (this could be completed using the modeling function in Power BI, but MySQL was used for demonstration purposes)
 - Created data visualizations using Power BI